-After the minor success of the first one (success meaning people didn’t hate it) in conjunction with the many positive comments I received across several different forums, I felt coerced via aggressive flattery to embark upon on the colossal undertaking that was Gnoms episode two.
+After the minor success of the first one (success meaning people didn’t hate it) in conjunction with the many positive comments I received across several different forums, I felt coerced to embark upon on the colossal undertaking that was Gnoms episode two.

-As much as I like the Gnoms world, this is currently just a hobby and will likely be the last episode I produce until I’m actually getting paid for this endeavor in some capacity.
-Or, y’know, people leave really, really nice comments again.
+As much as I love the Gnoms world, this remains a hobby and will likely be the last episode I produce until I’m actually getting paid for this endeavour in some capacity.
+Or, y’know, people leave really, really nice comments again…

 As the YouTube video description will attest, I created this to prove a couple of things to myself; first of all, that it’s actually quite easy to think of kid’s show ideas.
 I’ve sat in on numerous meetings during which a table of adults rack their brains to find an answer to that million dollar question; “what do kids like?”
 For me the answer has always been obvious: Most of the same things adults like.
 If I find something funny (e.g. a character getting annoyed at something that won’t be quiet) then chances are it’s not going to take much effort to make that funny for a kid as well.